henrysxie/intro_python/README.md

     - "can_program" (True)
 - get the student count from the dictionary
 - get the instructor name from the dictionary
+- delete the gender key under instructor
+- change the instructor name to "Henry Xie"
 ```

 # If/Else